George VII of Georgia

-George VII (გიორგი VII) (died 1405 or 1407) of the Bagrationi dynasty, was king (mepe) of the Kingdom of Georgia from 1393 until his death in 1407 (alternatively, from 1395 to 1405).
+George VII (გიორგი VII; died 1407) of the Bagrationi dynasty, was king (mepe) of the Kingdom of Georgia from 1393 until his death in 1407 (alternatively, from 1395 to 1405).

 Early life and Co-King

-George was born in the 1360s as the eldest son of Bagrat V of Georgia and his first wife, Helena Megale Komnene, who died of the Bubonic plague in 1366.
+George was born in the 1360s as the eldest son of Bagrat V of Georgia and his first wife, Helen, who died of the Bubonic plague in 1366.
 Following her death, Bagrat married Anna of Trebizond, daughter of Alexios III of Trebizond.

 George was appointed co-king alongside his father in 1369, a move possibly motivated by the birth of his half-brother Constantine to Queen Anna.
 This arrangement may have been intended to safeguard George’s succession rights against potential claims from a younger sibling of higher maternal lineage.

 In 1386, Timur besieged Tbilisi, where the nobles abandoned Bagrat V and withdrew to their fortresses.
 Tbilisi fell on 22 November 1386, its inhabitants were massacred, and Bagrat was captured.
 During his father’s captivity, George was offered the crown but refused, fearing for Bagrat’s life.
 To regain his freedom, Bagrat pretended to convert to Islam, and Timur sent him back with a force of 12,000 men to enforce the conversion of Georgia.
 Warned in advance, George and his brother Constantine ambushed Timur’s army in a mountain gorge, freed their father, and returned to Tbilisi.

 In 1392, George I of Imereti was killed during a campaign against Vameq I Dadiani.
 This event allowed Prince George to ally with the major feudal lords of western Georgia and launch an invasion of the rebellious territories.
 As a result, the Kingdom of Western Georgia was reannexed into the Kingdom of Georgia, while surviving members of the insurgent family sought refuge in the Caucasus Mountains.